 Menorca prefers it this way, knowing it has appeal yet being able to harmonise tourism with preservation.
-This island prides itself on its tranquility, while proudly displaying its nature and heritage including scenic historical cities and calm harbours, nature reserves and protected trails, ancient megalithic sites and pristine coastline.
+This island prides itself on its tranquillity, while proudly displaying its nature and heritage including scenic historical cities and calm harbours, nature reserves and protected trails, ancient megalithic sites and pristine coastline.

-Menorca is… A Protected Environment Nature Park
+Menorca is a Protected Environment Nature Park

 Over 70 unspoilt beaches, 130 secluded bays and coves, 19 ANEI (Natural Areas of Special Interest), and five nature reserves make up Menorca’s Biosphere Reserve.
-It’s a small space where you can cross multiple eco-systems – on one island you can venture to wetlands and sand dunes, ravines to wide open sea, ascend cliffs or wander caves, gorges and untouched islets.
+It’s a small space where you can cross multiple eco-systems – on one island you can venture to wetlands and sand dunes, ravines to wide-open sea, ascend cliffs or wander caves, gorges and untouched islets.

 It’s hard to believe that an island has been preserved so thoroughly, but aside from rules being in place for ship docking, restrictions of access for cars and the maintained Camí de Cavalls trail, Menorca is protected naturally.

-My favourite days in Menorca were spent hiking and mountain biking sections of the Camí de Cavalls – the ‘Way of Horses’ former defense path that loops around the entire circumference of the island.
+My favourite days in Menorca were spent hiking and mountain biking sections of the Camí de Cavalls – the ‘Way of Horses’ former defence path that loops around the entire circumference of the island.

-Menorca is….
-A Nautical Playground
+Menorca is a Nautical Playground

-On the surface, Menorca’s candy blue seas attract avid kayakers, windsurfers, sand up paddle borders and boating enthusiasts.
+On the surface, Menorca’s candy blue seas attract avid kayakers, windsurfers, stand-up paddle borders and boating enthusiasts.
 Sailing expeditions around the island can be seen departing from the Port of Fornells, which borders the Marine Reserve of the north coast; the port of Maó/Mahon, which is the island’s largest and for access to the east coast; and Ciutadella, for those sailing along the bays of the south.

 Menorca is renowned for the transparency of the sea, making the crystal clear waters are a scuba haven, which unspoilt seabeds rich in marine life, and animals unique to the island and its long-standing preservation efforts.